sy2002/HWD-Perceptron/README.md

 a page that looks similar to the screenshot above.
 You can also open this page manually; it is located at ```client/nn.html```.

-Now you can start experimenting: Paint a digit and press the recognize button.
+Now you can start experimenting: Draw a digit and press the recognize button.
-You should see the recognized number being printed.
+You should see the recognized number being shown.
 For the next digit, just start painting over your first digit, the paint area will be cleared automatically, when you paint your next digit.
+And in the server terminal window, you will see ASCII art version of the digits that you painted.

 How it works
 ------------